cheyrou23/using-cloud/research questions.md

 * Were there any sentences or sections you had to read more than once to understand their meaning?
 * Does the order of the information in the document make sense to you?
 * Do you understand the terms used in the document?
+* Is the document a reasonable length for you or for its purpose?

 ##Content
 * What is the most important part of the document for you?